 Speaking of fries and sausage: of course, the catering services available at the pool are also checked.
 In order to be able to compare the various pools, auditor Alina Roeder, who I was allowed to accompany one day during the Mystery Check, ordered Germany’s favorite pork sausage –Currywurst – and fries at each pool.
 In addition to the taste, the hygienic specifications are also checked.
 The auditor uses a thermometer to measure whether the fries and sausage are hot enough – that is, whether they have been freshly prepared rather than having spent a couple of hours on the hot plate.
 Our expert also immediately reveals the trick of pouring warm sauce over old sausage.
 The thermometer doesn’t lie.
 According to the DIN 10508 standard, Table 4, French fries and pork sausage must have a serving temperature of more than 65 degrees Celsius .
 For comparison, here is the photo documentation from one of our inspections:

+The temperature of 81.1°C of the fries is fine.
+Here the temperature of the sausage without sauce was measured.
+At 60.9°C, it is clearly below the required minimum temperature.
+The taste test also shows that this Currywurst tastes cold and stale.
 The operator of the snack stand tries to hide the fact that their sausage has been prepared quite some time ago by pouring hot sauce over it.
 The thermometer shows that this attempt also fails, as the sausage remains at a temperature slightly below the minimum requirements even with the hot sauce.

 And what about the hotels in holiday locations?